zuri-training/T_C_GEN-TEAM-HYENA/README.md

 ## Background
 This is a platform that allows Users generate Terms and condition, as well as privacy policies suitable for  them. -Team HYENA
 =======
-The Contributors created basic pieces of information, creating project, app.

 ## Table of Contents